Kumar-Rishabh/Traffic-Sign-Recognition/README.md

 # Traffic-Sign-Recognition
-This is project where we recognize the traffic sign using deep learning.
+This is a project where we recognize the traffic sign using deep learning.

 we have built a deep neural network model that can classify traffic signs present in the image into different categories.